stevemussmann/Comp-D_MPI/README.md

 # Comp-D_MPI
-A program for comprehensive computation of D-statistics and population summaries using MPI
+A program for comprehensive computation of D-statistics and population summaries using MPI.
 This program calculates variations of Patterson's D-statistic, including the original ABBA-BABA test as well as the partitioned-D and Dfoil tests.
-A full user guide for the program is forthcoming.
+An accessory program (fn) calculates the F2, F3, and F4 statistics.

-## Compilation
+## Compilation and installation

 To compile, you must have a recent version of the C++ Boost Libraries and GCC 4.8.1 or newer installed on your computer.
-Only Boost versions 1.54 and newer have been tested.
+Only Boost versions 1.53 and newer have been tested.
 Additionally, the Boost program_options library must be present, and this is sometimes not installed automatically with the remainder of the Boost libraries.
-Installation of these libraries under Ubuntu is best handled through your system's package manager to ensure all necessary components are installed.
-This is accomplished with the command:
+Installation of these libraries can be handled through your system's package manager to ensure all necessary components are available.
+For example, this is accomplished in Ubuntu with the command:

-`sudo apt-get install libboost-dev libboost-program-options-dev`
+`sudo apt-get install libboost-dev libboost-program-options-dev libmpich2-dev autotools-dev autoconf`

+Under CentOS, a similar command can be used:

+`sudo yum install openmpi-devel boost-devel autoconf automake`

 Once all dependencies are installed, download the source code, change directories into the Comp-D_MPI folder, and compile by issuing the command:

-`make`

-To install the program to your path (/usr/local/bin), use the following command:
+`autoreconf
+./configure
+make

-`sudo make install`
+sudo make install`

+You can test that the program installed successfully by displaying the help menu:

+`mpirun -np 1 compDmpi -h`

+### Important note for CentOS
+If the configure command fails to find mpic++/mpicc, or if the  you may need to load the mpi module created by CentOS.
+This is accomplished by the following command, which will need to be run in each new terminal session before executing compD:

+`module load mpi`

+### Conda installation
+A conda recipe for installation is under development.
+I am currently debugging issues encountered while compiling with MPI through conda.

 ## Input Files